sheepdoll/Arduino_STM32/HALMX/readme.txt

 Revision History:

+13 June 2015:
+	partial implementation of digitalIO in wiring.
+Mapping of some millisecond timer abstractions to wiring.h
+	start of serial stream imports
 10 June 2015:
 	initial setup.
 Import project from STM32CubeMX.
 Change platforms.txt and boards.txt to compile from CSMIS and HAL.